null

 Founded in San Diego (and successfully featured on Shark Tank), Sand Cloud sells gorgeous Turkish cotton towels in various sizes, colors, and patterns.
 Their claim to fame is that their towels are more sand-resistant and quick-drying than a standard towel while still being thin enough to fold comfortably into your bag.

 Sand Cloud strongly focuses on protecting marine life, donating 10% of its profits to relevant causes.
 While they sell through both wholesale channels and D2C, stories about their launch and growth showcase how important a role their direct-to-consumer website sales have been since their launch, particularly after their Shark Tank show.
-They've custom designed a recycled poly mailer in their signature teal.
+They've custom-designed a recycled poly mailer in their signature teal.

 Ritual recycled padded mailer with custom print